tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 His voice sounds like he spent the evening gargling razor blades.
 He's lying in the bed like a mummy, bandages strangling his throat.

+I close the door behind me.
+Lock it.

 He asks the question again.
-It sounds even more painful the second time around, but I still don’t answer.
+It sounds even more painful the second time around.

+I still don’t answer.

 We haven’t reached that stage in our relationship yet.